Evans Ousley

 with No Comments

 Marc’s work experience is substantial, and he brings an impressive skillset to the role.
-He currently serves (and will continue to serve) as Seattle Central College’s Food Service Supervisor, a role in which purchasing, safety, and operational support are guided by Marc.
+He served as Seattle Central College’s Food Service Supervisor, a role in which purchasing, safety, and operational support are guided by Marc.
 He also has a breadth of experience with financial workflows, administrative leadership, and even served as Assistant Director of Facilities at a large church in Boston for several years.
 Of course, we know him as Chef Aubertin hosting parish meals on Wednesdays and other occasions, as member of the cathedral choir, liturgical minister (verger, acolyte, and assisting lay minister), and treasurer of the Cathedral Foundation.

 Micah Clark